AmigaLabs/clib4/README.md

 This is a fork of <a href="https://github.com/adtools/clib2">official clib2</a> present in adtools.
 The point of this library is to make it Amiga OS4 only to maintain it easily and add all missing clib2 features that are hard to add also on classic amigas.
 Classic amigas has also ixemul that is the most complete, posix compliant, library we have.
-Is useless share code that most probably no one will use.
+It is useless share code that most probably no one will use.
-I'm trying (yeah.. trying) to make it posix compliant and fix also all C++ problems we have with newer compilers.
+Te goal is to try to make it posix compliant and fix also all C++ problems we have with newer compilers.
-All warnings produced by GCC 10 are now gone.
+All warnings (except really few one) produced by GCC 10 and above are now gone.
 All **deprecated** OS4 functions are replaced by modern one (except for StackSwap i don't find the replacement)

 For the original readme follow this <a href="https://github.com/adtools/clib2">link</a>

 ## Limitations and caveats

-The added code is most of the time tested.
-I've also added some test programs to test the added featrues.
-Of course it can contain errors and bugs.
-If you find an issue please report it
+The new functions and code most of the time is tested.
+Also some tests has been added to be sure that added featrues and functions are working correctly.
+Usually all new functions has been tested against linux.
+If you find any issue please <a href="https://github.com/afxgroup/clib2/issues">report it</a>.

 ### Libraries

 Clib2 now has also a working shared version called `libc.so`.
 And of course also all other libs.
 Don't use newlib .so files when linking because **it will not work**

 If you want to use `dlopen`/`dlsym` with shared objects:

 **YOU HAVE** to compile your Clib2 version of library you want to use!